Puppies

 (Cocker Spaniel, Bulldog, Border Collie, Whippet, etc.)

-• Example: 14 lbs × 2 = 28 + 7 = 35 pounds as an adult.
+• Example: 14 lbs × 2 = 28 + 7 = 35 pounds as an adult

 (Labrador, Golden Retriever, German Shepherd, Doberman, etc.)

-• Option 1: (Weight at 20 weeks ÷ 20) × 52
+• Size estimate formula: (Weight at 20 weeks ÷ 20) × 52

-• Example: 35 lbs at 20 weeks → 35 ÷ 20 = 1.75 × 52 = 91 pounds
+• Example: 35 lbs at 20 weeks → 35 ÷ 20 = 1.75 × 52 = 91 pounds as an adult

 (Great Dane, Mastiff, Saint Bernard, Irish Wolfhound, etc.)

-• Size estimate formulas: Same as large breeds: (Weight at 20 weeks ÷ 20) × 52
+• Size estimate formula: (Weight at 20 weeks ÷ 20) × 52

-• Example: 45 lbs at 20 weeks → 45 ÷ 20 = 2.25 × 52 = 117 pounds
+• Example: 45 lbs at 20 weeks → 45 ÷ 20 = 2.25 × 52 = 117 pounds as an adult

 What If You Don’t Know Your Puppy’s Breed?